DenisCodeLabs/DenisCodeLabs/README.md

-I'm Alexander Guido and i am interested in solving analytical projects creating and implementing algorithms with statistical models
+I'm Alexander Guido and i'm interested in solving analytical projects creating and implementing algorithms with statistical models